 - Injures their teeth from a fall

-It may help to remember that if a child loses a permanent tooth, it should be submerged in milk and taken to the nearest pediatric dentist at the earliest.
+It may help to remember that if a child loses a permanent tooth, it should be submerged in milk, coconut water, or a save-a-tooth solution and taken to the nearest pediatric dentist at the earliest.
 If the tooth is still viable, it can be reattached ( 2).

 Importance Of Dental Hygiene For Children